 - The EEOC will decide they do not have the resources to pursue further action and will send you a “Notice of Right to Sue,” which permits you to file a federal lawsuit.

 - The EEOC believes discrimination occurred and will attempt mediation or conciliation between you and your employer to reach a settlement.
 If a settlement cannot be reached, the EEOC will file a lawsuit or provide a “Notice of Right to Sue.”

 - The EEOC investigation is taking a long time.
 After 180 days from the date the investigation began, you can request a “Notice of Right to Sue.”

 If you receive a “Right to Sue” letter, you have 90 days to file a lawsuit in state or federal court.
 If you wait beyond this 90-day window, you will have forfeited this right.

 When to Hire Workplace Discrimination Lawyers in Charlotte, NC

 Experienced Charlotte discrimination lawyers can help you determine whether you have a discrimination claim before you file.
 This is a good place to start.
 If you choose to file on your own, consider seeking counsel during the mediation process, should that be an option.
 It is very likely that your employer will have legal representation.

 If you receive a “Notice of Right to Sue,” do not hesitate to find professional legal counsel.
 There are a lot of big decisions to be made, including the best place to file your case and the best strategy for a good outcome.

-The team at EMP Law has a proven record of success for employment-related issues, including workplace discrimination.
+Our employment law firm has a proven record of success for employment-related issues, including workplace discrimination.
 Discrimination should never be tolerated.
-We are here to help.
+Our legal team is here to help.

 We Can Help You.